itsankoff/carty/README.md

 Installation guide:
 1. clone this repo to your raspberry

-  2. Bluetooth module installation (Raspbian)
+2. Bluetooth module installation (Raspbian).
-    This step will remove bluetooth console option to free the bluetooth for carty 2.1 Backup /boot/cmdline.txt - sudo cp /boot/cmdline.txt /boot/cmdline.txt.backup 2.2 Go and edit file /boot/cmdline.txt - remove "console=ttyAMA0, 115200 kgboc=ttyAMA0, 115200"
+   This step will remove bluetooth console option to free the bluetooth for carty
+  1. Backup /boot/cmdline.txt - sudo cp /boot/cmdline.txt /boot/cmdline.txt.backup
+  2. Go and edit file /boot/cmdline.txt - remove "console=ttyAMA0, 115200 kgboc=ttyAMA0, 115200"
-    2.4 Backup /etc/inittab - sudo cp /etc/inittab /etc/inittab.backup
+  3. Backup /etc/inittab - sudo cp /etc/inittab /etc/inittab.backup
-    2.3 Go and edit file /etc/inittab -
+  4. Go and edit file /etc/inittab -
-        comment the line below the line "#Spawn a getty on Raspberry Pi serial line" 2.4 Reboot the Raspberry Pi
+     comment the line below the line "#Spawn a getty on Raspberry Pi serial line"
+  5. Reboot the Raspberry Pi

 3. Controller
-    3.1.
-Download Arduino Bluetooth RC Car (Android) (you can use other software for communication but, it will require code modifications) 3.2 Start the android application and go to gear and connect to raspberry pi (if you have problems see Throubleshoot section)
+  1. Download Arduino Bluetooth RC Car (Android) (you can use other software for communication but, it will require code modifications)
+  2. Start the android application and go to gear and connect to raspberry pi (if you have problems see Throubleshoot section)

 Troubleshooting: (Raspbian)